dragosbucur2001/nestjs_training/README.md

 The next thing we should look into is the `AppModule`.

-### The app.module.ts file <a name="app.module.ts"></a>
+### The `app.module.ts` file <a name="app.module.ts"></a>

-First of all, I should define what is a resource.
+First of all, I should define what a resource is.
 In nest, broadly speaking, a resource represents everything we need to interact with a table in the database.

 For example, a `Post` resource could include:
-  * routes for CRUD operation
+  * routes for CRUD operations
   * a model which defines the `posts` table inside the database
   * components which communicate with the database
   * additional business logic

 The module is one of the most important building blocks of any nest application.
-You can think about it like a container which holds every piece of software required by a resource to function properly.
-It does not implement any kind of logic by itself, but it couples everything togheter.
+You can think of it like a container which holds every piece of software required by a resource to function properly.
+It does not implement any kind of logic by itself, but it couples everything together.

 ```typescript
 import { Module } from '@nestjs/common';